 |Technical Support:||Email communication, informative blog, community forum, extensive knowledge base||Huge Knowledge Base, Live Chat, Online Forum, Phone Support|

 If you are right about to launch a full-featured online store, quality comparison of these two systems will be of great help to you.
 Which service offers a more extensive feature set?
 What does each of them offer and what facts should you take into account when making the final choice?
-To answer these questions, it makes sense to review the BigCommerce vs Ecwid in details.
+To answer these questions, it makes sense to compare Ecwid vs BigCommerce in details.
 This will give you the understanding of the main implications of the platforms as well as of their distinctions.

-Ecwid.
-The eCommerce plugin is not difficult to master and use.
+Ecwid is an eCommerce plugin and, thus, it is not difficult to master and use it.
 You just have to know how to connect it to your pre-designed website to get the most out of its use.
 Ecwid integration is quite simple even for newbies.
 You don’t have to be a programming expert to do that – just follow the tips provided by the wizard and watch the way your web store is being created.
 The plugin does not imply separate account creation.
 Likewise, there is no need to launch an online store from scratch.

 The interface and dashboard of the system are logically-structured and intuitive.
 To create a web store, you have to enter the domain name of your website, adjust the parameters and customize it.
 Even though, plugin integration implies code insertion, this is not a difficult task for most users, including those, who have never done that before.